gitbush/tenant_share/readme.md

 - [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03) to handle version control.
 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Browserstack](https://www.browserstack.com/) to test functionality on all browsers and devices.
-- [Am I Responsive](http://ami.responsivedesign.is/) to create the images in this readme file of each page displayed on different screen sizes.

 ### Databases
 - [PostgreSQL](https://www.postgresql.org/) for production database, provided by heroku.